Welcome to Cheshire Lasers Blog.

 Antioxidants control / prevent free-radicals.
 Free-radicals are the main reason for skin damage created by sun exposure, smoking, alcohol and other environmental factors.
 You can prevent free radical damage by consuming more antioxidants in your diet, usually found in fruits or vegetables deep in colour.
 Applying an antioxidant serum can also make a big difference.

-Peptides are found in many effective anti-aging skin care products.
+Peptides are found in many effective anti-ageing skin care products.
 While there is no singular, miracle ingredient that will give you those instant, youthful results we all wish for, peptides are an extremely important ingredient to look for in your wrinkle fighting creams, serums, and under eye products.

 Peptides are short chains of amino acids, the building blocks of proteins.
 Amino acids are small allowing them to penetrate the outer layer of our skin and send signals to our cells to stimulate them to function.